ccramnar/ccramnar/README.md

 - 👋 Hi, I’m Cy
 - 👀 I’m interested in software development
 - 💞️ I’m looking to collaborate on anything!
-I'm eager to learn something new!
+I'm eager to learn something
 - 📫 You can reach me at ccramnar@uwaterloo.ca
+- Currently freelancing and creating websites for photographers!

 <!---